-Print Wizard version 3.0 also introduces the concept of "services".
-There are two types of services supported by Print Wizard 3.0, "Print Wizard Services" and "Windows Services".
+Print Wizard version 3.0 also introduced the concept of "services".
+There are two types of services supported by Print Wizard, "Foreground Services" (formerly called "Print Wizard Services") and "Windows Services".

-"Print Wizard Services" are those services manually started by a user, independent of the Windows startup procedure.
+"Foreground Services" are those services manually started by a user, independent of the Windows startup procedure.
 This can be from a script or a third-party program, or through a desktop shortcut, but they run under the user's Windows login, dependent on the user's permissions and on the user being logged in to run correctly.